86Box/docs/usage/menubar.rst

    * **VGA screen type:** select the VGA monitor type to emulate.
 Color, grayscale, amber phosphor, green phosphor and white phosphor monitors can be selected.
    * **Grayscale conversion type:** select the color-to-grayscale conversion profile to use when a grayscale monitor is selected.

-* **CGA/PCjr/Tandy/EGA/(S)VGA overscan:** enable an overscan border around the display for the specified video hardware types.
+* **CGA/PCjr/Tandy/EGA/(S)VGA overscan:** add an overscan border around the display.
+This border is only added when emulating the specified video hardware types.
 * **Change contrast for monochrome display:** optimize the contrast of monochrome CGA monitors for 4-color operation.

 Media